 Cleaning Stains & Scratches on Varnished Floors

 Beautiful, attractive and very desirable – these three words can easily describe hardwood flooring today.
-As great as it, though, wood is not as resilient as some other flooring types and needs a certain amount of maintenance in order to preserve its fine appearance and healthy condition.
+As great as it, though, wood is not as resilient as some other flooring types and needs a certain amount of maintenance to preserve its fine appearance and healthy condition.

 One of the most annoying and frequently encountered problems are related to stains and scratches.
 How you deal with the issues depends a lot on the type of finish which is currently protection your floor.
 Since this article is dedicated mostly on how to protect varnished floors we will focus mostly on them.

 What is Varnish?

 Before we begin with the serious part let us clear some myths first.
-In the past, varnishes and lacquers were two slightly different products which worked in a similar way.
+In the past, varnishes and lacquers were two slightly different products which worked similarly.
 Over time, lacquers proved to be the superior finish and eventually replaced varnishes on the market.
 Today, common people use the term ‘varnish’ while the professionals refer to the same product as ‘lacquer’.

 There are two major divisions when it comes to floor finishing products.
 The first group is defined by its ability to soak into the wood and protects it from within.
 Penetrating oils are the most popular representative.

 The second group is known as surface finishes because instead of protecting the wood from within, they form a film on top, capable of withstanding most types of damage fairly well.
 Lacquers fit into this category.

 Why do we go so deep into explaining this?
-Well, in order to repair a stain or scratch on a wooden floor, you must first be aware of what kind of finish you have on it.
-Penetrating oil finishes are generally easier to spot repair than lacquers and may require a different approach in order to complete the task.
+Well, to repair a stain or scratch on a wooden floor, you must first be aware of what kind of finish you have on it.
+Penetrating oil finishes are generally easier to spot repair than lacquers and may require a different approach to complete the task.